 where:

-- C is the battery capacity in ampere hours (Ah).
+- C is battery size in Ah ampere hour

-A resistor R1 can be connected in series with the battery to restrict the charging current.
+Put resistor R1 in series with battery to stop too much current.

 where: